Practice Credit Requirements and Guidelines

 - support for Cornell College of Business programs (e.g. Centers and Institutes, academic programs, etc.)

-*Excludes child care, home maintenance, or similar for the student’s own family
+*Excludes child care, home maintenance, or similar for the student’s own family.
+Student’s interested in using entrepreneurial activity or work at a family business must submit a petition for approval before completing the employment verification form.

 Calculating Your Practice Credit